intel-analytics/ipex-llm/python/llm/example/GPU/vLLM-Serving/README.md

 This example demonstrates how to serve a LLaMA2-7B model using vLLM continuous batching on Intel GPU (with IPEX-LLM low-bits optimizations).

+Currently, we provide two different versions of vLLM, which are vLLM-v1 and vLLM-v2.  vLLM-v1 is an experimental version and will be deprecated soon.

-The code shown in the following example is ported from [vLLM](https://github.com/vllm-project/vllm/tree/v0.2.1.post1).
+The code shown in the following example is ported from [vLLM](https://github.com/vllm-project/vllm/tree/v0.3.3).

 ## Example: Serving LLaMA2-7B using Intel GPU